uniformdev/sugcon-jss/README.md

     ```
      See `.env.example`.

+1. The app is using Cloudinary for image CDN.
+You would need to acquire your own account with Cloudinary and provide the given account name as environment variable:
+    ```
+    REACT_APP_CLOUDINARY_ACCOUNT=your-account-name
+    ```
+     See `.env.example`.

 ## Deployment to Sitecore
 1. `jss setup` and follow the steps in CLI
 1. `jss deploy app -c` to deploy the app: code and content.